Chart Color Schemes

 Cranbourne has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Area infrastructure significantly impacts local performance.
-AreaSearch has identified 45 potential influence projects.
-Notable ones are ESR Greenlink Industrial Estate, Cranbourne Community Hub, Harli, and Cranbourne Line Upgrade.
-Below is a detailed list of most relevant projects.
+AreaSearch has identified 45 projects potentially influencing the region.
+Notable initiatives include ESR Greenlink Industrial Estate, Cranbourne Community Hub, Harli, and Cranbourne Line Upgrade.
+Below is a list of projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.